Konijima/PZ-BaseMod/Client-Server-Concept/lua/server/MyModName/README.md

 > Server **entry** script for our mod.

+## ServerEvents.lua

+> Adds the Server Events defined into the config file.

 ## ServerModData.lua

 > Create and prepare the various Global ModData used by our mod. **(server-side)**